-The Board regularly discusses a very wide range of data regarding quality and patient safety, operational performance, human resources and finance - which is detailed within an Integrated Performance Report.
+The Board regularly discusses a wide range of data regarding quality and patient safety, operational performance, human resources and finance - which is detailed within an Integrated Performance Report.

 This helps to improve data quality and presentation through robust discussion, analysis and questioning by directors, patients' representatives and members of the general public.

-In order to achieve further transparency the Trust continues to benchmark its data and performance against HES via CHKS statistics (an independent provider of healthcare intelligence and quality improvement services)
+In order to achieve further transparency the Trust continues to benchmark its data and performance against Hospital Episode Statistics (HES) via Caspe Healthcare Knowledge Systems (CHKS) statistics (an independent provider of healthcare intelligence and quality improvement services).

 Risks to information are managed and controlled via the Health Informatics Service risk register, Directorate risk registers (if appropriate), the Trust's corporate risk register and incident reporting mechanism.
-Through these above processes I am aware of the risk management systems in place for information governance at the Trust.
+Through these above processes, I am aware of the risk management systems in place for information governance at the Trust.

-During 2015/16 the Trust had one Level 2 Information Governance Serious Incident which was reported to the Information Commissioners Office in line with the Department of Health document "Checklist Guidance for Reporting, Managing and Investigating Information Governance Serious Incidents Requiring Investigation".
+During 2015/16 the Trust had one Level 2 Information Governance Serious Incident which was reported to the Information Commissioners Office in line with the Department of Health document

+"Checklist Guidance for Reporting, Managing and Investigating Information Governance Serious Incidents Requiring Investigation".
 The incident, relating to some patient letters being sent to the incorrect GP practice, was fully investigated.

-The Information Commissioner has responded to the incident, recommending that the Trust should take this opportunity to review its handling of personal data, specifically with regard to the circumstances arising in this case - therefore recommending that the Trust;
+The Information Commissioner has responded to the incident, recommending that the Trust should take this opportunity to review its handling of personal data, specifically with regard to the circumstances arising in this case - therefore recommending that the Trust:

-1. Reviews its policies and procedures for handling data

-2. Reviews its approach to staff training.
+- · Reviews its policies and procedures for handling data - Reviews its approach to staff training.

-During 2015, in response to the CQC inspection in May and August and an increasing trend in mortality rates (noted as outside expected variability in March 2016) reported at the Trust, the Medical Director and Director of Patient Safety have worked to improve the frequency and quality of mortality review.
+During 2015, in response to the CQC inspection in May and August and an increasing trend in mortality rates (noted as outside expected variability in March 2016) reported at the Trust, the Medical Director and Director of Patient Safety worked together to improve the frequency and quality of mortality review.

 A revised reporting template and process - overseen by a newly formed Mortality Review Group is demonstrating improvements to this process - improvements which will be fully realised in the coming year.

 During 2015 in response to identified risk the Trust commissioned an external review of its estates and facilities.
 This Canty Compliance Report identified a number of actions for improvement which the Trust has addressed.
-Further external review post implementation of required actions has demonstrated that the Trust is now operating at a satisfactory level of compliance.
+A further external review after implementation of the required actions has demonstrated that the Trust is now operating at a satisfactory level of compliance.